-The instrument is powered by 24 VDC or 110/230 VAC.
+The instrument is powered by 24 VDC.

 Power-up sequence

 As the G5 instrument is started it enters the Starting up state.

 If any error is detected during power-up, the sequence stops and an error code will be displayed.
 If the error is not fatal it will be possible to enter the menu system to correct possible set-up errors.